How to Grow Kale

 The different types of kale varieties are sometimes classified by the type of leaves on the plant.
 These leaves can be curly or flat and can come in many different colors.

-This is Redbor kale which has deep red curly leaves and a mild cabbage-like flavor.
+This is Redbor kale which has curly deep purple-red leaves and a mild cabbage-like flavor.

 There are more than the above mentioned kale varieties to grow in your garden.
-You could also grow Siberian kale or Chinese kale.
+You could also grow Siberian kale or Scarlet kale for example.

 Kale in general is known for having a somewhat bitter taste, but this will vary with each of the kale varieties.